sbennett1990/gotime/README.md

 # EXAMPLES

-Request current time from a local
+Request current date and time from a local
 **gotime**
 instance running in debug mode:

 	$ nc localhost 13013

-Request current time from a remote server:
+Make a request to a remote server running
+**gotime**:

 	$ nc puffy.example.com 13